 This is from an article by Charlotte Blease .
 Irving Kirsch is a Harvard Professor.

 Mental health is an area where there are powerful vested interests.
-The pharmaceutical industry is a multi billion dollar industry.
-This has a major impact on the approach taken in treating people & the fact that the biomedical model is still dominant.
+The pharmaceutical industry is a multibillion dollar industry.
+This has a major impact on the approach taken in treating people and the fact that the biomedical model is still dominant.

-DSM stands for Diagnostic and Statistics manual and is now at revision 5.
-When you have 69 % of the DSM-5 taskforce with financial links to the pharmaceutical industry this leads to vast amounts of over diagnosis and over prescribing of drugs.
+DSM stands for Diagnostic and Statistical manual and is now at revision 5.
+When you have 69 % of the DSM-5 taskforce with financial links to the pharmaceutical industry this leads to overdiagnosis and overprescribing of drugs.
 These drugs can delay recovery and cause disability leading to a huge burden on the social welfare system.
 This burden could be reduced with more ethical prescribing and more honesty about the drugs.

 Conflicts of Interest

-It’s frustrating to attend a public lecture in 2013 in a top medical college in Ireland and listen to a mainstream Psychiatrist speak without declaring his conflicts of interest at the start.
+It was frustrating to attend a public lecture in 2013 in a top medical college in Ireland and listen to a mainstream Psychiatrist speak without declaring his conflicts of interest at the start.
 It can potentially result in the public been misinformed about the serious risks that go with certain drugs.
-That’s also relevant when doctors / Psychiatrists go to the High Court with their “expert” advice which influences the judge.
+This is also relevant when doctors / Psychiatrists go to the High Court with their “expert” advice which influences the judge.